 I have been a certified yoga instructor since 2000 and have been teaching students of all ages and skill levels ever since.
-In 2012, I became certified Level 1 to teach Essentrics classes and I was just awarded my Level 3 certification in August, 2016 in Montreal.
-Learn more below about this program that helped heal me from double frozen shoulders (adhesive encapsulitis), as well as a torn meniscus in my knee–all with gentle movements most anyone can perform.
+In 2012, I became certified Level 1 to teach Essentrics classes and I was just awarded my Level 4 certification in April 2017.
+Learn more below about this program that can help athletes, weekend warriors, and the aging population.
+Essentrics helped heal me from double frozen shoulders (adhesive encapsulitis), as well as a torn meniscus in my knee--all with gentle movements most anyone can perform.

 Known as Classical Stretch on PBS since 1998, ESSENTRICS™ offers the same movements with a different name—but with the same, powerful results.
 The combination of tai chi, ballet, PNF and physical therapy moves will not only lengthen and strengthen your muscles—but will release stiff joints to allow you to excel better in every sport or activity!